Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 The first “Droid” phone launched more than 5 years ago.
 October 17th 2009 to be exact (at least according to Wikipedia).
 I don’t remember much about the first iteration – probably because I was still drooling over my iPhone – but I do recall the name.
 And that name, “Droid”, believe it or not, is licensed from Lucas Films.
 Yup.
 Motorola pays money to Lucas Films, the creator of Star Wars, every time they sell a phone.
 So the question has long been: is this the DROID you’ve been looking for?
+What makes it unique when compared to top-rated Android phones?
 Well, let’s find out in my Motorola DROID Turbo Review.

 The DROID Turbo comes in two versions: Ballistic Nylon or Metal Kevlar.
 The distinction is actually in the back of the device.
 My version: the Ballistic Nylon.
 It’s an interesting take on the build of a phone and one that separates it from the pact of other Android phones on the market today.
 In the hand it feels solid and all the while adds something I’m going to call “opulent utility”.
 Which is to say it feels high end and at the same time reinforces the phone’s body.
 In theory this could protect not only the back, but the frame and the screen of the phone.

 Adding to that utility is a water-repellent nano coating, which Motorola says protects the phone from “everyday spills”, or if you happen to be using your phone outside when a downpour of rain ensues.
 Monsoon here I come.

 Weight wise the Motorola DROID Turbo is no light weight.
 More like a light heavy weight.
 The Ballistic version weighs in at 176 grams, while the Kevlar version 169.
 I should also note that the Ballistic version of the phone is a tad fatter than the other, albeit by less than a half of millimeter.
 Still undecided? check out this Motorola DROID review .